-Questions to Ask at IEP Meetings What are the career and vocational objectives on my child's IEP?
-For Secondary School Personnel Will my child participate in job training, if appropriate?
-On what social skills does the IEP team think my child needs to work?
-I would like my child included in more vocational classes.
-What classes do you suggest?
-What types of vocational assessments are administered to determine my child's interests and strengths?
-Will my child be taught functional math and reading?
+Appendix Ar Questions to Nok at 121 Heetings Questions to Ask at IEP Meetings What are the career and vocational objectives on my child's IEP? nnel Will my child participate in job training, if appropriate?
+For Secondary School Personnel On what social skills does the IEP team think my child needs to work?
+Schoo I would like my child included in more vocational classes.
+What classes do you suggest? ondary What types of vocational assessments are administered to determine my child's interests and strengths?
+Sec Will my child be taught functional math and reading?
 For What functional activities contribute to independence?
-10 What training programs are offered? ams What is the length and cost of the programs?
-Prog What are the entry requirements of the program?
-For Postsecondary Programs What support devices are available to him/her?
-How and where can financial assistance be obtained?
+What training programs are offered? ams What is the length and cost of the programs? rogi What are the entry requirements of the program? lary F What support devices are available to him/her?
+For Postsecondary Programs How and where can financial assistance be obtained?
 What is the application procedure?
 Do you provide assistance in locating a job when my child finishes your program?
 What programs and services are offered by your agency?
 What types of disabilities do you serve?
 How do you determine eligibility?
-What is the cost for your program?
+10 What is the cost for your program?
 Can financial assistance be obtained and, if so, whom do I contact? ncie Is there a waiting list for your programs?
 If so, how long?
-Age Who is the contact person? rvice How old does my child have to be to receive your services?
-It Se What is the duration of the services?
+Age Who is the contact person? rvice How old does my child have to be to receive your services? t Sei What is the duration of the services?
 For Adult Service Agencies What is my role and level of involvement?
 For Do you offer individual and family counseling?